 - Only up to 6 credit hours of independent studies can count as elective courses for completing the required 44 credits; the student's advisor must approve this course.
-Most importantly, independent studies should only be used when regular courses are not available. - Only 6 credits of internship can count toward the 44 credits of the MPH Program of Study. - The program of study, all electives and the internship site must be approved by the Advisor. - The internship site and paperwork must be completed before any student is permitted to enter into field placement.
-All documents must be approved by the practice coordinator. - Capstone project requires proposal and registration prior to the semester taken.
+Most importantly, independent studies should only be used when regular courses are not available. - Only 6 credits of Applied Practice Experience (APE) field placement can count toward the 44 credits of the MPH Program of Study. - The program of study, all electives and the APE site must be approved by the Advisor. - The APE site and paperwork must be completed before any student is permitted to enter into field placement.
+All documents must be approved by the practice coordinator. - The products for the APE and ILE require a proposal and registration prior to the semester taken.